qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 ``setText(text)`` and ``setPercentage(percent)`` to modify the progress text and the progress bar.

-Several examples are provided with SEXTANTE.
-Please, check them to see real examples of how to create algorithms using this feature of SEXTANTE.
+Several examples are provided.
+Please, check them to see real examples of how to create algorithms using the processing framework classes.
 You can right-click on any script algorithm and select :guilabel:`Edit script` to edit its code or just to see it.